-Properties are revalued to their fair value at the reporting date by the College's Property Agent, Cheffins.
+Properties are revalued to their fair value at the reporting date by using regional yields information published by third party property specialists.
 Any valuation is based on the assumptions and judgements which are influenced by a variety of factors including market and other economic changes.